-Newcomers and expats will have a huge range of schools to pick from.
-Not all public schools are of the same standard, though, and some expats may opt for private schooling or even the city’s only international school, but should be aware that these charge high fees.
+Newcomers and expats will have a considerable range of schools to pick from, with 11 school districts available in Indianapolis.
+Not all public schools in Indianapolis are of the same standard though, and some expats may opt for private schooling or even the city’s only international school, but should be aware that these charge high fees.

-All in all, Indy is a charming city to call home, and residents are friendly and welcoming.
-Expats will be pleased to know that it’s not uncommon to hear a profusion of foreign languages spoken on the streets, and that foreigners are received warmly and treated kindly.
+All in all, newcomers moving to Indianapolis find it a charming city to call home, and residents are friendly and welcoming.
+Expats will be pleased to know that it’s not uncommon to hear a profusion of foreign languages on the streets and that foreigners are received warmly and treated kindly.

 Are you an expat living in Indianapolis?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Indianapolis.
 Please contact us if you'd like to contribute.

 Expat Health Insurance

 Cigna Global Health Insurance.
 20% off premiums booked before 31st March

 Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.